This policy is for you if your chosen degree has a September 2023 start date.

 Appeals and complaints

-As per the University of Leeds Taught Admissions Policy, applicants who have received feedback and wish to challenge the decision made on their application should contact the Head of School, whose details can be found in the Useful contacts and resources section of this page.
+As per the University of Leeds Taught Admissions Policy, applicants who have sought feedback and wish to challenge the decision made on their application should contact the Head of School, whose details can be found in the Useful contacts and resources section of this page.

 Useful contacts and resources